Azure/caf-terraform-landingzones/README.md

 # Introduction to Azure Cloud Adoption Framework landing zones for Terraform

 Microsoft Cloud Adoption Framework for Azure provides you with guidance to adopt Azure.
 When deploying resources in a new environment, you can leverage landing zones and blueprints to accelerate your deployment.
-A landing zone is a set of infrastructure components that assembled together deploys a complete environment ready to host an application.
+A landing zone is a set of infrastructure components that assembled together will deploy a complete environment ready to host an application.

-Feel free to reach out to us on tf-landingzones at microsoft dot com.
+For full details on Cloud Adoption Framework, refer to http://aka.ms/caf.
+For any idea, bug, please fill in an issue.
+You can also reach out to us on tf-landingzones at microsoft dot com.

 ## Overview